bomonike

 Idaho

 VIDEO: Route 66 was one of the original highways within the U.S. starting in 1924.
 Thus its colloqual name the “Mother Road”.
 It served as a military transport corridor during WWII.
-In post-war years, motels, diners, and gas stations along Route 66 became popular vacaction destinations.
+In post-war years, motels, diners, and gas stations along Route 66 became popular vacation destinations.

 However, interstate freeways built from 1956 enabled travel without the need to slow down through towns.
 That bypassed small businesses along Route 66.
+So visit iconic sites before they’re gone:

 The Chisolm Trail was used between 1867-1884 to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.
 The Lonesome Dove TV series depicts that time.